 Botch Job: Rhinoplasty Gone Wrong

-A botched surgery can refer to many different problems and most often occurs when patients opt for a less experienced or cheaper surgeon.
+A botched surgery or a rhinoplasty gone wrong can refer to many different problems and most often occurs when patients opt for a less experienced or cheaper surgeon.
 A lack of experience and insufficient practice makes a rhinoplasty surgeon less qualified than other more experienced doctors.

 When a person sees one of these less qualified doctors, they risk receiving a bad nose job.
 Signs of a botched nose job include the following: